MingyuYang-Yale/BENG469/FA23/Basic of HPC and OOD/README.md

 Intended for projects related to the Yale Center for Genome Analysis

 **More information about Mccleary cluster, see** <a href="https://docs.ycrc.yale.edu/clusters/mccleary/">  **here** </a>

+## Interactive vs. Batch

+#### Interactive jobs:
+* For development, debugging, or interactive environments like R and Matlab
+* One or a few jobs at a time
+#### Batch jobs:
+* Non-interactive
+* Can run many jobs simultaneously
+* Usually your best choice for production computing

 ### Software

 #### Modules